CeloraLB/playwright-test/README.md

 ### Record at cursor

-If we need to add a single assertion on a page we can simply use the "Record at cursor" functionality which will add only the assertion that we need without recording all our actions in the page.
+If we need to add a single assertion on a page we can simply use the "Record at cursor" functionality which will add only a single assertion or action.
+It can be usefult to add asertions or action to an already existing test without creating a new one.